TROSS617/Portfolio/README.md

 ## ABOUT ME
-Hello, I am Gideon Tross, a data analyst, Educator, and tutor with a passion for data into actionable insightas.
-With experience across, operations, business and customer service, I help business solve challenges
+Hello, I am Gideon Tross, with a Postgraduate Diploma (PGD) in Computer Science, passionate about delivering innovative, reliable, and efficient technology solutions.
+I specialize in data analysis, networking, software development, website design, hosting, and IT support, helping organizations leverage technology to achieve their goals
 ## WHAT I DO
 I provide professional IT solutions that help individuals, schools, and businesses improve their digital operations.
 My expertise includes: